 Federal Pell Grant

-Description: Grants are free money, that is, they generally do not need to be paid back.
-The Pell grant program is designed to assist financially needy undergraduate students who desire to continue their education beyond high school by providing a foundation of financial aid to help defray the cost of postsecondary education.
-Every student is entitled to apply for a Pell Grant by completing a FAFSA.
+Grants are free money, that is, they do not need to be paid back.
+The Pell grant program is designed to assist financially needy undergraduate students who desire to continue their education beyond high school.
+All students are encouraged to apply through the FAFSA.
 Eligibility is determined by a standard federal formula which includes family size, income and resources to determine financial need.

 How much can I get?